-Captain LaPonda J. Fitchpatrick, SHRM-SCP, ACE, EDICT©, IDI®
+Captain LaPonda J. Fitchpatrick, SHRM-SCP, EDICT©, IDI®, ACE, ASC

 CEO and Principal Consultant

 Captain LaPonda J. Fitchpatrick (Ret.) is the owner and senior consultant for her Human Resources Management, Aviation Security, Law Enforcement, and Organizational Development firm.
 She is an internationally recognized aviation security and law enforcement expert and trainer with over 36 years of experience.
 She provides organizations with the essential tools and insights necessary to add value to their workforce.
 With a diverse consultancy of local, state, federal, and international aviation security, law enforcement, and other organizations, both public and private, she develops policies and procedures for safety, security systems, methods and procedures, and emergency management; conducts security risk and threat assessments and develops field, classroom and online training courses.

-An avid researcher, LaPonda makes informed recommendations for compliance, implementation and strategy to develop training through comprehensive analysis of local, state, and federal laws, regulations, scholarly works, articles, court decisions, and common sense and best practices.
-She develops policies and procedures, security technology and procedural recommendations, organizational realignment suggestions, diversity and inclusion initiatives, individualized coaching programs and other necessary guidelines based on these analyses.
+An avid researcher, LaPonda makes informed recommendations for compliance, implementation, and strategy to develop training through a comprehensive analysis of local, state, and federal laws, regulations, scholarly works, articles, court decisions, common sense, and best practices.
+She develops policies and procedures, security technology and procedural recommendations, organizational realignment suggestions, diversity and inclusion initiatives, individualized coaching programs, and other necessary guidelines based on these analyses.